Server-Eye/helpers/GetEventfromHackalert/Readme.md

 ## Call
 ```
-GetEventfromHackalert.ps1 -AgentIntervall "Minutes from the OCC"
+GetEventfromHackalert.ps1 -AgentIntervall "Minutes from the OCC" | Format-List
 ```